fccn/nau_playbooks/roles/mongo_docker_deploy/README.md

 Deploy Mongo DB service using a docker compose file.

 This role deploys a Mongo DB service using `host` network.
-Alternatively it would require that all the other mongo nodes has `extra_hosts` configuration and the clients also has an `extra_hosts` to know the real IP address of each Mongo node.

 Deploying a MongoDB Cluster with Docker https://www.mongodb.com/compatibility/deploying-a-mongodb-cluster-with-docker

 ## Add Members to a Replica Set
 https://www.mongodb.com/docs/v3.6/tutorial/expand-replica-set/